-General Burns was enrolled in La Salle University's Army ROTC program.
+General Burns (1932-2021) was enrolled in La Salle University's Army ROTC program.
 Burns was the first distinguished ROTC graduate in school history.
 He commissioned as a Field Artillery officer in 1954.
 From there, General Burns began his military career, which include, posts at: Fort Bragg, Fort Sill, United States Army War College, Princeton University and Germany.
 He retired in 1988 as a Major General in the United States Army.
 President Reagan nominated Gen Burns as the Director for Arms Control Agency in 1988.
 During this time he spent countless hours negotiating arms control with the Soviets for example, in Geneva.
-In his later years he has served on advisory committees such as being a member of La Salle's Board of Trustees.
-At the time of the interview, he resided in Carlisle, PA, where he has lived for twenty years.
+In his later years he served on advisory committees such as being a member of La Salle's Board of Trustees.
+At the time of the interview, he resided in Carlisle, PA, where he had lived for twenty years.

 Burns, William F. and Carlson, Brian, "Interview of William F. Burns, Major General USA" (2011).
 All Oral Histories.
 26.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."

 Defense and Security Studies Commons, Diplomatic History Commons, European History Commons, History of Science, Technology, and Medicine Commons, International Relations Commons, Military and Veterans Studies Commons, Military History Commons, Peace and Conflict Studies Commons, Political History Commons, Soviet and Post-Soviet Studies Commons, United States History Commons